lars-ctf/writeup-gpn22/future-of-pwning-1.md

 }
 ```

-Except for the `buf` allocation, we already know how to do all of this stuff.
+Except for the `buf` allocation and the storing of return values, we already know how to do all of this stuff.
 For memory allocation we can look into the code examples again -- specifically [`guess_number.as`](https://github.com/ForwardCom/code-examples/blob/master/guess_number.as) sounds promising, since it should expect user input and thus store strings.
 Here there's two relevant regions:
 ```asm